kresnasatya/wishxporter/README.en-US.md

 ## Usage

+**ATTENTION: MAKE SURE YOU ALREADY LOGIN TO GENSHIN IMPACT AND GO TO GACHA EVENT WISH PAGE SO authkey STORE IN output_log.txt**

 1. Copy `output_log.txt` file from ~/AppData/LocalLow/miHoYo/Genshin Impact (for Windows OS) and paste in new directory (e.g. export-player-gacha)
 2. Go to export-player-gacha directory and run `wishxporter output_log.txt`.
 The CLI will fetch data from Mihoyo API with `authkey` from `output_log.txt` then store data into Excel file.